 In September, the AMAA celebrated our Centennial in the Homeland, Armenia.

 On September 30 we inaugurated the new AMAA Community Center and Sanctuary in Gyumri and dedicated it to God Almighty.
 A Center that is AMAA’s gift to the people of Gyumri.

 In doing so, the AMAA follows suit of an amazing couple in the ranks of its members who 30 years ago, faced with the human and national tragedy that struck the Homeland, firmly asserted, “we’ve got to do something.”
 They did.
 And have continued to do ever since.

-The feature story of John and Michele Simourian in this current issue of AMAA News reveals the power of “we’ve got to do something” commitment, goodwill and action.
+The feature story of John and Michele Simourian in the July-Aug-Sept 2018 issue of the AMAA News reveals the power of “we’ve got to do something” commitment, goodwill and action.
 The story of an amazing miracle in a world separated by an Iron Curtain reveals how a commitment for “we’ve got to do something” melts the barriers of impossibility and impassibility, injecting life in a perceived hopeless reality.